 If you know from the beginning what you want to see in the space, you want to check your vision on paper.

 This is a big step.
-A carefully thought-out design is imperative for maximising the potential of your space, so you don’t want to rush it.
-Below you’ll find some key considerations for layout and interior design.
+A carefully thought-out design is imperative to getting the most out of the potential of your space, so you don’t want to rush it.
+Below you’ll find some key considerations for layout and interior design: